JonForest/html-to-image/README.md

 - The underlying library used for converting the html into an image does not support changing the size of the image, so you'll always get a 1280 x 800 image.
   - If you're using the output to populate an <img> tag in your html, then I'd add a class with `max-width/height` and `overflow: hidden` to a surrounding div in order to make the page flow correctly.
 The extra image is all transparent pixels, so the larger dimensions have minimal impact on the file size.
   - It's hacky, I'm sorry, and if I have a need I'll try to find a replacement library, the first version of this is written in a rush.

+  ## TODO:
+  - Allow port number to be set as an environment variable
+  - Change the underlying library to support modifying the image size